aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/70-advanced-topics/100-pipelines/4000-build-stage.md

 All this does is declare a new `Stage` (component of a pipeline), and in that stage instantiate our application stack.

 ## Add stage to pipeline
-Now we must add the stage to the pipeline by adding the following code to `PipelineStack.java`:
+Now we must add the stage to the pipeline by adding the following code to `WorkshopPipelineStack.java`:

 {{<highlight java "hl_lines=43-44">}}
 package com.myorg;